-Many of the recommendations offered by the Task Force to Study the Comprehensive Needs of Children in the State 2021 have also been - or are being - made by other agencies and organizations in Connecticut.
-The following pages list the recommendations from 2021 and provide a status update on the legislative changes that have been made.
-The recommendations addressed have been highlighted in green with a description of the legislative actions taken.
-The recommendations not yet addressed have been highlighted in gold.
-One additional recommendation has also been added to H.7.
-We continue to make the recommendations in gold in this Task Force report.
-Items highlighted in green detail the legislative actions that have been taken.
+Many of the recommendations offered by the Task Force to Study the Comprehensive

+Needs of Children in the State 2021 have also been - or are being - made by other agencies and organizations in Connecticut.
+The following pages list the recommendations from 2021 and 2023 and provide a status update on the legislative actions that have been taken.
+Recommendations that have been addressed have been highlighted in green with a description of the legislative actions taken.
+The recommendations not yet addressed - including several new recommendations emerging from the charges assigned to us in 2022 - have been highlighted in gold.